Heun Functions and Some of Their Applications in Physics: Heun equation

 This equation has three regular singular points, at zero, one and infinity.
 Jacobi, Legendre, Gegenbauer, Tchebycheff equations are special forms of this equation.
-When the singular points at z=1 and z equals infinity are " coalesced" \cite{Dennery} at infinity, we get the confluent hypergeometric equation
+When the singular points at z=1 and z equals infinity are "coalesced" at infinity, we get the confluent hypergeometric equation

-with an essential singularity at infinity and a regular singulariy at zero.
+with an essential singularity at infinity and a regular singularity at zero.
 Bessel, Laguerre, Hermite equations can be reduced to this form.

-An important property of all these equations is that they allow infinite series solutions about one of their regular singular points and a recursion relation can be found between two consecutive coefficients of the series.
-This fact allows us having an idea about the general properties of the solution, as asymptotic behaviour at distant points, the radius of convergence of the series, etc.
+An important property of all these equations is that they allow infinite series solutions about one of their regular singular points where a recursion relation can be found between two consecutive coefficients.
+This fact allows one to have an idea about the general properties of the solution, as the asymptotic behaviour at distant points, the radius of convergence of the series, etc.

-A new equation was introduced in 1889 by Karl M. W. L. Heun \cite {Heun}.
-This is an equation with four regular singular points.
+A new equation was introduced in 1889 by Karl M. W. L. Heun \cite{Heun}.
+This is an equation with four regular singular points at zero, one, an arbitrary point f between zero and one and infinity.
 This equation is discussed in the book edited by Ronveaux \cite{Ronveaux}.
-All the general information we give below is taken from this book.

-As discussed there \cite{Ronveaux1}, any equation with four regular singular points can be transformed to the equation given below:
+Most of the general information we give below is taken from this book.
+As discussed there, any equation with four regular singular points can be transformed to the equation given below:

-There is a relation between the constants given as $ a+b+1 = c+d+e $ .
-Then this equation has regular singularities at zero, one, $f$ and infinity.
+There is a relation between the constants given as $ a+b+1 = c+d+e $ .This relaion is not related to the regularity of the singularity at infinity.It just gives the exponents of the term multiplying the series solution around infinity in terms of $u=1/z$ as $a,b$.

 If we try to obtain a solution in terms of a power series, one can not get a recursion relation between two consecutive coefficients.
-Such a relation exists between at least three coefficients.
-A simple solution as an integral transform also can not be found \cite {Morse1}.
+We have a relation at least between three coefficients.

+It is known that \cite{maier2} any second order differential equation with n regular singular points has a family of $2^{n-1} n!$ local solutions, which splits into 2n sets of equivalent expressions, each set defining one of the two Frobenius solutions in the neighborhood of a singular point.
+The n! factor comes from permuting the n singular points and the $2^{n-1}$ factor from negating exponent differences.
+Maier \cite{maier2} gave the list of 192 local solutions for the Heun equation.

+The set of transformations that can be applied to the a Fuchian equation with n singular points to generate alternative expressions for this equation has order $2^{n-1} n!$ and acts on the parameter space of the equation.
+This group of transformations is isomorphic to the Coxeter group $D_n$.
+These transformations generate $2^{n-2} (n-1)!$ solutions.
+For the Heun case n=4, and this group is isomorphic to $D_4$ , a group of order 192.
+These transformations will be the combination of Mobius transformations and transformations which multiply the desired solution by powers.